The Smurfs music: Music recordings

-The third wave of Smurf mania occurred in the second half of the 1990s, and again it had a Dutch link.
+The third wave of Smurf mania occurred in the second half of the 1990s, and again had a Dutch link.
 This time it was Dutch production team Cat Music who were asked by EMI Music in the Netherlands to produce a Smurf album with "smurfed up" versions of current hits.
-The first single was a new version of the 2 Unlimited hit No Limit, which went to Number One in the Netherlands in early 1995.
+The first single was a new version of the 2 Unlimited hit "No Limit", which took the top spot in the Netherlands in early 1995.
 Local branches of EMI in Europe requested their own Smurf albums (see below), all produced by Cat Music and mostly sung by local (uncredited) artists.

 Czech Republic

-There are some Smurf records released in Czech Republic.
-The first releases was released in 1988 and 1989, followed by 1996 to 2000, and again in 2011 and 2012.
-One of the albums, which was released in 1996, is the best selling album ever in Czech Republic between 1994 and 2006.
+A number of Smurf records have been released in the Czech Republic, first from 1988 to 1989, then between 1996 and 2000, and finally from 2011 to 2012.
+One of the albums, released in 1996, was the best selling album in the Czech Republic between 1994 and 2006.

 Finland

-Since 1996, EMI Finland has released a total of 19 Smurf CDs (mostly featuring "smurfy" versions of pop hits).
-The first of them sold 170,000 copies in Finland.
-One album has sold multi-platinum, one album has sold double-platinum, eight albums have sold platinum, five albums have sold gold and one single has sold gold.
-The total of their certified sales exceeds 800,000 copies.
+Since 1996, EMI Finland has released a total of 19 Smurf CDs (mostly featuring "smurfy" versions of pop hits), with the first selling 170,000 copies in the country.
+One album has sold multi-platinum, another double-platinum, eight have sold platinum, and five have sold gold.
+One single has sold gold.
+Total certified sales exceed 800,000 copies.

 Germany

-Since the 1970s, many Smurf records have been made in Germany, some of them turning out to be bestsellers.
-This started with the Father Abraham single Das Lied der Schlümpfe and the album Vater Abraham im Land der Schlümpfe, both of which went platinum.
-Apart from many later gold records, the Smurfs again were certificated platinum for the 1981 album Hitparade der Schlümpfe, the 1995 albumTekkno ist cool (double platinum) and the 1996 Alles Banane volume 3, Megaparty volume 2 and Voll der Winter volume 4.
+Since the 1970s, many Smurf records have been made in Germany.
+Some of them became bestsellers, starting with the Father Abraham single "Das Lied der Schlümpfe" and the album Vater Abraham im Land der Schlümpfe, both of which went platinum.
+Apart from many later gold records, the Smurfs were again certified platinum for the 1981 album Hitparade der Schlümpfe, the 1995 album Tekkno ist cool (double platinum) and the 1996 Alles Banane volume 3, Megaparty volume 2 and Voll der Winter volume 4.

 Hungary

 From 1996 to 2011, fourteen "Hupikék Törpikék" (the Hungarian name for "The Smurfs") albums were released.
-The songs on these albums are covers of popular songs, sang in Hungarian, with lyrics related to the cartoon "The Smurfs".
+The songs on these albums are covers of popular songs, performed in Hungarian, with lyrics related to the cartoon "The Smurfs".